You’re great at certain things as a freelancer or small web development business.

 They have separated the pre-proposal activity to emphasize those great client relationships are the foundation of successful proposals.

-The single most important thing you can demonstrate to your clients is the value that you bring to the project, and that message should be consistent through every interaction they have.
+The most important thing you can demonstrate to your clients is the value you bring to the project, and that message should be consistent through every interaction they have.

 Make sure that your marketing reflects the service and finished product they can expect from you (you’ll find tips on how to improve your marketing here.)

 Take time during the sales process to get to know your customer and their exact requirements, not just technically but what their aims are for the website.